Nuvalence/java-docker-workshop/workshops/arch-evol-1/README.md

 There are a few things you need to do in order to run the solution.
 If you started with the empty base class, start on step 1, otherwise go to step 2.

-1. Update the Workshops.java class to call `DocumentStorageWorkshopBase` instead of `DocumentStorageWorkshop` when passing the `docs` argument.
-2. Build your project using `./gradlew build` at the root of your source
+1. Build your project using `./gradlew build` at the root of your source
-3. Configure the environment variables with the name of your S3 bucket and DynamoDB table (BUCKET_NAME and TABLE_NAME)
+2. Configure the environment variables with the name of your S3 bucket and DynamoDB table (BUCKET_NAME and TABLE_NAME)
-4. Run your application and remember to pass `docs` as an argument
+3. Run your application and remember to pass `docs` as an argument